Holdouts could blunt Jordan’s momentum as House braces for Speaker floor vote

 “They don’t need to lecture me on the way things work.
 I’m 75 years old.
 I’ve watched it my entire life how things work.
 This is what tears teams apart.
 This doesn’t make them closer,” Kelly said.

-Rep. Mariannette Miller-Meeks (R-Iowa) said “no ma’am, I think we still need conversations” when asked if he knows how she will vote on Jordan’s nomination, and Rep. Juan Ciscomani (R-Ariz.) is waiting to announce his decision on Tuesday.
-Several other GOP lawmakers also stayed coy on Monday night, declining to answer questions from reporters.
+Rep. Mariannette Miller-Meeks (R-Iowa) said, “No ma’am, I think we still need conversations,” when asked if he knows how she will vote on Jordan’s nomination, and Rep. Juan Ciscomani (R-Ariz.) is waiting to announce his decision Tuesday.
+Several other GOP lawmakers also stayed coy Monday night, declining to answer questions from reporters.

-Rep. Ken Buck (R-Colo.) on Monday night said he is opposed to Jordan “right now,” but noted that he was scheduled to meet with Jordan later that night.
+Rep. Ken Buck (R-Colo.) said Monday night that he is opposed to Jordan “right now” but noted that he was scheduled to meet with Jordan later that night.
 One matter he wanted to bring up, he told reporters, was the Jan.
 6, 2021, Capitol riot.

 “If he’s gonna lead this conference during a presidential election cycle, particularly a presidential election year with primaries and caucuses around the country, he’s gonna have to be strong and say Donald Trump didn’t win the election,” Buck said.